 While investigating existing automated tools for mobile TDD, we have run into a well-documented and supported library by Xamarin.
 It’s called calabash, comes with iOS and Android support and has a wide scope of supported user actions, gestures and expectations.
-The only drawback we found significant is lack of native Rspec support (cucumber only for now).
-This post provides a simple tutorial for using calabash with Rspec to test your iOS applications.

 Overview

-Calabash library including сucumber step definitions is aggregated within single gem
+Calabash library including сucumber step definitions is aggregated within single gem calabash-cucumber.

-here.
-We use mixed approach for initial setup by adding
+We use mixed approach for initial setup by adding Calabash pod and manually copying main project target in Xcode.

-Calabash pod and manually copying main project target in Xcode.
 As cucumber is a primary framework coming out of the box, some additional steps are required to use it with Rspec.

 Setting up Rspec environment